 Rugs & Runners

-We supply flooring by all major manufacturers of natural flooring, one in particular is capable of making the rug or runner you require, whatever that shape may be, this can be bound with a selection of binds, or merely over locked, we are also able to supply bespoke runners -stairs & landings, it is vital that the runner sits comfortably, with the correct percentage of space at each side.
+We supply flooring by all major manufacturers of natural flooring, one in particular is capable of making the rug or runner you require, whatever that shape may be, this can be bound with a selection of binds, or merely over locked, we are also able to supply bespoke runners -stairs & landings, ideally a runner should sit comfortably, with the correct percentage of space at each side.

-Should you prefer a piece from another manufacturer, all is not lost, we will make you that runner or landing piece from a 4/5 metre width if required.
+Should you prefer a piece from another manufacturer, all is not lost, we will make you that runner or landing piece from a 4/5 metre width if possible.

 Bespoke Sisal rugs & runners in a wide range of patterns and shades